asdasdasdasdasdasdasdad

 Explanation:

-• Error Handling in Fetch Response: The if (!response.ok) check ensures that the fetch call was successful (status code 200-299).
-If not, it throws a new Error object, triggering the catch block.
+if (!response.ok)check ensures that the fetch call was successful (status code 200-299).
+If not, it throws a new Error object, triggering thecatchblock. - Re-throwing the Error: Re-throwing the error in the

 Important Notes:

-• Network Errors: This code handles errors related to the HTTP response.
-For network errors (e.g., the server is down), the catch block will be executed.
-You may need to add additional error handling in your .catch() block, such as retry logic or user feedback.
+- Network Errors: This code handles errors related to the HTTP response.
+For network errors (e.g., the server is down), the

-• Error Types: It's good practice to distinguish between different types of errors (network, API response, parsing errors, etc.) and handle them differently.
+catchblock will be executed.
+You may need to add additional error handling in your.catch()block, such as retry logic or user feedback. - Error Types: It's good practice to distinguish between different types of errors (network, API response, parsing errors, etc.) and handle them differently.

 It seems like your code is missing a crucial step in handling errors within the async/await function.
 While the try...catch block is present, the catch block is only handling errors within the try block.
 The catch block won't catch errors that happen *outside* the try block, such as errors thrown by fetch or response.json().